Suicide Myths: Focus on Suicide Facts

 MYTH #2: People who talk about suicide don’t go through with it.

-MYTH #3: A person who attempts suicide is trying to get attention.
+MYTH #3: someone who attempts suicide is looking for attention.

 MYTH #4: People who die by suicide are selfish.

 SUICIDE FACT: People who die by suicide have often suffered in silence for a long time, and simply want to end the suffering.
 Their pain is deep and the feelings of helplessness or hopelessness are so overwhelming that they are incapable of seeing any way to resolve their feelings other than by taking their own lives.
 Many even feel that the world would be better off without them.
 They are not simply ‘thinking of themselves’.
 They are experiencing a serious suicidal ideation caused by severe emotional pain, mental illness, crises, or other painful life situations.
 But often a helping hand or timely support from a loved one, a friend or colleague, can help them to see there are other options, no matter how hard it seems now.

 SUICIDE FACT: There are quite often warning signs that precede suicide.
 Many who attempt suicide may demonstrate warning signs only around those closest to them.
 If these loved ones or colleagues don’t recognise what’s going on, the attempt or completed suicide can seem sudden.
 Therefore, it’s important to learn and understand the warning signs.

 MYTH #6: if someone has decided to end their life, nothing will change their mind.

 SUICIDE FACT: Often, feeling actively suicidal is temporary.
 It can be a one-off impulse or it can be a feeling that builds up over time.
 Suicidal thoughts may be temporary, even where someone has been feeling low, anxious or struggling to cope for a long period of time.
 This is why getting the right kind of support at the right time is so important.

 Common risk factors or warning signs for suicide attempts